zzGHzz/agents/README.md

 ## Overview

-This repository contains 46 specialized subagents that extend Claude Code's capabilities.
+This repository contains 48 specialized subagents that extend Claude Code's capabilities.
 Each subagent is an expert in a specific domain, automatically invoked based on context or explicitly called when needed.
 All agents are configured with specific Claude models based on task complexity for optimal performance and cost-effectiveness.

 ## Available Subagents

 ### Development & Architecture
 - **[backend-architect](backend-architect.md)** - Design RESTful APIs, microservice boundaries, and database schemas
 - **[frontend-developer](frontend-developer.md)** - Build React components, implement responsive layouts, and handle client-side state management
+- **[ui-ux-designer](ui-ux-designer.md)** - Create interface designs, wireframes, and design systems
 - **[mobile-developer](mobile-developer.md)** - Develop React Native or Flutter apps with native integrations
 - **[graphql-architect](graphql-architect.md)** - Design GraphQL schemas, resolvers, and federation
 - **[architect-reviewer](architect-review.md)** - Reviews code changes for architectural consistency and patterns